 In the Assets and Health Dynamics of the Oldest Old (AHEAD) dataset, about 50% of individuals aged 70 or older are in a couple, while about 50% are single.
+Because retired couples are not only numerous, but also richer, they hold a large share of the elderly's wealth.
+Better understanding why they save matters, including in the assessment of policy reforms.

-Being in a couple during retirement allows its members to pool their longevity and medical expense risks, but also exposes each member to their spouse's risks, including the income loss that often accompanies a spouse's death.
+Couples and singles differ in important ways.
+Being in a couple allows its members to pool their longevity and medical expense risks, but also exposes each member to their spouse's risks, including the income loss and high medical expenses that often accompany a spouse's death (Braun et al. [11]).
+A couple might also care about leaving bequests to the surviving spouse, in addition to other heirs.